 The Department of Mechanical Engineering has a thriving research community of globally-recognized experts in mechanical engineering, mechatronics, biomechanics, neuromechanics, and nanotechnology.

-Product Design and Manufacturing
+Design Computations and Advanced Manufacturing

 The design and manufacturing cluster focuses on realizing cost-effective and high performance products and systems through cross-disciplinary research spanning multiple design and manufacturing areas including applications of AI and machine learning in product design and manufacturing, advanced materials and manufacturing process sciences, and intelligent systems integration technologies.